pratit1997/pratit1997/README.md

 ### Boy Scout Rule

 I love open source software.
 I'm not a big fan of enormous libraries, but I do appreciate the boyscout rule.
 I contribute to things when I come across problems that I believe others may face.
 This might be something that someone who is deep in the library overlooks.
-I'd want to see a nice onboarding readme with examples..

  ---